Referent:innen

 • Classification of variations (APIs)

-The variations regulation is intended to simplify the handling of the variations procedure and to provide more flexibility in the submission and processing of variations.
+The Variations Regulation is intended to simplify the handling of the variations procedure and to provide more flexibility in the submission and processing of variations.
 However, the provisions are of considerable complexity and it is important for API manufacturers and the pharmaceutical industry to be well informed about the latest status of the details of the provisions about handling changes and variations.

 Additionally, the final ICH Q12 Guideline for post-approval changes was published in March 2020.
 The guideline introduces new concepts to facilitate the management of post-approval CMC changes in a more predictable and efficient manner.
 The new ICH Q12 concepts include, for example, “Established Conditions” (ECs) and “Post-Approval Change Management Protocols” (PACMPs) to extent regulatory flexibility.